Advancing care for a diverse society

 Named after the MGH Institute’s fourth president (1997–2007), the lecture is intended to reinforce the school’s mission to prepare health professionals to advance care for a diverse society.

-The 2022 Ann W. Caldwell President's Lecture "Partnerships Beyond the Clinic: Understanding How Social Determinants Impact Health and Well-Being" was held virtually on Wednesday, January 19, at 5:30 p.m.
+The 2022 Ann W. Caldwell President's Lecture "Partnerships Beyond the Clinic: Understanding How Social Determinants Impact Health and Well-Being" was held virtually on January 19.
 Panelists included Leah Gordon, director of diversity, MGH Patient Care Services; Cindy Diggs, community and cultural engagement manager, Office of Equity and Community Health, MGH; Nicolasa Lopez, family and community engagement director, Gardner Pilot Academy, Boston Public Schools; Sarah Coughlin, director of the Charlestown Coalition; and Sara Arman, health equity coordinator, GreenRoots.

-Rounds were held virtually on Tuesday, January 19 at 5:30 p.m.
+Rounds were held virtually on January 19.
 The lecture included a conversation around COVID-19 and issues of equity and access that have been revealed by COVID-19 in caring compassionately for persons and populations.
 Panelists include Aswita Tan-McGrory, MBA, MSPH, director of MGH Disparities Solution Center; Joshua Merson, PA-C, Assistant Program Director of PA Studies; Debora Buonopane, RN-BSN, BWH ED nurse; Emily Thatcher, PA-C, MPAS '18; and Maggie DeForge, OTD '19, OTR/L.

 Rounds on January 15 focused on Optimizing Care for People Experiencing Homelessness.
 Panel discussion included Lisa, a homeless woman; Kara Bray, a senior community health worker for the Massachusetts Behavioral Health Partnership/Beacon Health Option’s Hospital to Housing (H2H) Program; Kevin Sullivan, a physician at Boston Health Care for the Homeless; and Jennifer King, MSN ’19.